Automation, digitisation and advanced analytics are changing the business landscape in India.

 Indian companies like Parle Agro are using technology to drive high levels of efficiency in their sales team to drive greater reach and availability.
 Similarly, companies like Jyothy Laboratories use advanced analytics to expedite the movement of stocks from the warehouse to the consumer.
 By doing so, the company has reduced stock in trade and improved profitability.

 The use of tech in these consumer companies has moved beyond digitisation into areas of creating a significant competitive advantage.
 Take the example of Bausch & Lomb, a leading global eye health products brand, which has over 20,000 Stock Keeping Units (SKUs).
 They have used tech to reduce the delivery time for lenses by almost 80%, thereby gaining a significant advantage and retailer preference for their brand.

-The key to all such successes is not to be overawed with the complexity of technology.
+The key to all such successes is not to be overawed by the complexity of technology.
 Organisations should be able to define clearly end outcomes and then make technology work for them.

-Many CPG and FMCG organisations are striving to ensure that they gain market-share through technology in these days of lower consumption.
+Many CPG and FMCG organisations are striving to ensure that they gain market share through technology in these days of lower consumption.
 It becomes the ammunition to win big when consumption picks up.
-It’s what separates the professionals from the amateurs.
+It’s what separates professionals from amateurs.